CrowdWare/wp-petition/README.md

 # WP Petition

-WP Petition is a WordPress plugin for time-based crowdfunding campaigns where users can donate their time instead of money.
-Users can promote campaigns or products through social media posts.
+WP Petition is a WordPress plugin for petition campaigns where users can sign and support your cause.
+Users can express interest in campaigns or products and provide feedback.

 ## Description

-WP Petition allows you to create crowdfunding campaigns where supporters can donate their time rather than money.
-This is perfect for community projects, non-profits, or any initiative that values time contributions.
+WP Petition allows you to create petition campaigns where supporters can sign and express their interest.
+This is perfect for community projects, non-profits, or any initiative that needs to gauge public interest and support.

 ### Key Features

-- **Time-based Donations**: Collect time commitments from supporters
+- **Petition Signatures**: Collect signatures and support from users
-- **Social Media Integration**: Supporters can pledge to promote on Facebook and X (Twitter)
+- **Interest Tracking**: Users can indicate if they would use your product/service
 - **Campaign Management**: Create and manage multiple campaigns
-- **Progress Tracking**: Display progress towards time and monetary goals
+- **Progress Tracking**: Display progress towards signature goals
-- **Donor Lists**: Show all time donors in a scrollable table
+- **Voter Lists**: Show all signatories in a scrollable table
 - **Shortcodes**: Easy integration with any WordPress page or post
-- **Export Functionality**: Export donor data as PDF
+- **Export Functionality**: Export voter data
 - **Responsive Design**: Works on all devices

 ## Installation